Mister Bones: Running the Department of Extranormal Operations

-The New 52

-In 2011, "The New 52" rebooted the DC universe.
-Mr. Bones is shown to be acting as the D.E.O.'s director and tasks agent Cameron Chase with capturing Batwoman.
-Bones now believes himself to be Jacob Kane's illegitimate son.
+Mister Bones remains the director of the D.E.O. following "The New 52" relaunch, which rebooted the continuity of the DC universe.
+Bones, mentally imbalanced, believes himself to be Jacob Kane's illegitimate son, which is later disproven.
 (Note: Jacob Kane, Batwoman's father, is also under this impression.)
 He captures Beth Kane, sister of Batwoman, and blackmails Batwoman into agreeing to uncover Batman's secret identity.
-Batwoman, Col. Kane's "Murder of Crows" elite paramilitary group, and the heroine Hawkfire fail to rescue Beth.
-Agent Asaf, compromised by Hawkfire, shoots Bones in the head after he threatens to kill Beth rather than hand her over.
+Agent Asaf shoots Bones in the head after he threatens to kill Beth rather than hand her over.
 (Note: Bones is brain-damaged but survives.)
-Asaf later says Bones was mentally unbalanced, and is not Jacob Kane's son.

-Infinite Frontier

-In "Infinite Frontier", Mister Bones is talking to Cameron Chase about the recent events that have transpired since the events of "Dark Nights: Death Metal" that revealed the Multiverse to everyone.
-He makes a deal with Darkseid to spare their Earth and battles Jade, but escapes.

 Powers and abilities

-Bones' mother's exposure to mutagenic drugs during pregnancy gave him three superhuman powers, two of which are extremely inconvenient to his daily life: superhuman strength; transparent skin, flesh, and organs that give him a skeleton-like appearance; and toxic, cyanide-like sweat.
+Mister Bones is a metahuman, the result of exposure to mutagenic drugs during his mother's pregnancy.
+He possesses superhuman strength; transparent skin, flesh, and organs that give him a skeleton-like appearance; and toxic, cyanide-like sweat.
+This makes him immune to cyanide poisoning.